4 Waterfalls to See on an Oklahoma Road Trip

 Online Exclusives, Outdoor & Adventure

-If you’re looking for something unique to do in the Southwestern plains of the U.S., read our guide to the best waterfalls to visit on an Oklahoma road trip.
+If you’re looking for something unique to do in the Southwestern plains of the U.S., soak in the scenery at these four Oklahoma waterfalls

 When Oklahoma pops into your head, you may picture the many, many rolling plains associated with the Sooner State.
 Tall, windswept grasses and miles-long stretches of road do command the Oklahoma landscape, but there are many beautiful waterfall formations to see as well.
-Read our catalog of waterfalls to see on an Oklahoma road trip to plan an unforgettable trip for you and your group of fellow travelers.
+Check out this list of stunning Oklahoma waterfalls and start planning an unforgettable road trip for you and your group of fellow travelers.

 Turner Falls